 Now that we’ve discussed the technical reasons, check out Jeff Bullas article: 8 Reasons Why You’re NOT Getting any Website Traffic

 The fix: Make your site mobile-friendly!
 There’s free plug-ins available.
 You can even activate AMP pages.

 The biggest algorithm I have seen affect websites is known as the “Mobilegeddon”.
 This update happened on April 21, 2015.
-This had many businesses scrambling to to make their websites mobile-friendly.
-It was a nightmare for large websites with a complex navigation.
+This had many businesses scrambling to make their websites mobile-friendly.
+It was a nightmare for large websites with complex navigation.
 Even worse, it was sink or swim in mobile search results!
-At the time, Google search results had a “mobile friendly” tag next to the mobile listing SERPS.
+At the time, Google search results had a “mobile-friendly” tag next to the mobile listing SERPS.
 Websites that were prepared gained the traffic they deserved.